canonical/cloud-gaming-demo/README.md

 game titles.

 At the end, the installation script prints the URL where you can access the demo.
 Happy gaming!

+## Uninstall

+In case that you don't want to use the cloud gaming demo any longer you can simply uninstall it from your Anbox Cloud Appliance by running the following commands

+    cd cloud-gaming-demo
+    sudo ./uninstall.sh

+Afterwards all configuration and the cloud gaming demo itself is removed from the machine.

 ## Get help & community